-Matleena, first mobile library
+Matleena, the first mobile library

-Second mobile library
+The second mobile library

 Small mobile library

-Teuvo, third big mobile library
+Teuvo, the third big mobile library

-In 2011 the big mobile library had 69 stops.
-18 stops were located at schools, and the rest in residential suburbs and in sparsely populated areas.
-In 2011 the number of loans by the small and big mobile library was a total of 159 983.
+In 2011, the large mobile library had 69 stops with 18 located at schools and the remaining in residential suburbs and in sparsely populated areas.
+In 2011, the number of loans by the small and large mobile library totaled 159,983.